tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases the above sections "# **PART IX – REAL-WORLD CASE STUDIES**
+  - expand in much more details with bold high-light quotes/phrases the above sections ""

-## **20. Examples from the Transcript**

-Patterns seen:

-* Average-income families succeeding
-* Multiple scholarships stacking
-* Community college → transfer wins
-* Students graduating debt-free and investing early
-"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please